Mt. Hood Hospice recognizes that not all grief is the same.

 When difficult personalities, substance use, mental health challenges, estrangement, abuse or neglect are part of the relationship, it can add extra layers to the grief.
 Grief is more than the things we lose.
 It is also about the things we didn’t have or the experiences that shouldn’t have happened to us.

-All groups are hosted on Zoom while Covid -19 restrictions are in effect to protect the health of participants and staff.
+Most groups are hosted on Zoom for ease of access unless they are marked in-person.
 Support is available in helping you access internet based groups using a computer, smart phone or a landline.

-This group is designed to help those who had complicating circumstances such as challenging relationship dynamics and/ or substance use involvement connected to their loved one.
-We will learn about grief and explore our own grief process and connect with others who are sharing a similar journey of grief.
+This group is designed to help those who had complicated circumstances such as challenging relationship dynamics and/ or substance use involvement connected to their loved one.
+We will learn about grief, explore our own grief process and connect with others who are sharing a similar journey of grief.